 What is Electro Muscle Stimulation Training

-EMS workouts involve sending electrical impulses to your muscles in order to recruit more muscle fibers and increase the intensity of a strength-training routine.
+EMS workouts involve sending electrical impulses to your muscles in order to recruit more muscle fibres and increase the intensity of a strength-training routine.

 This is becoming a popular choice amongst many who are looking for that extra toning edge to their muscles, but it can also be a great calorie burning workout, because muscle burns more calories than fat.